fearlessdots/update-hosts-file/README.md

 If you already have update-hosts-file program installed on your computer, simply run `sudo ./install` once inside the downloaded directory/repository.

 ## Method 1 - Clone The Repository With GIT And Run
+This method of installation will always download the most updated repository, but there is no guarantee of stability.

 ```bash
 git clone https://github.com/fearlessdots/update-hosts-file
 cd update-hosts-file